fenixkz/exprob_second_assignment/README.md

 ### Launching
 Before launching the solution, please open the `exprob_second_assignment/launch/main.launch` file and change the path to the ontology file in `config/ontology_path` parameter.
 Also, please download this [repository](https://github.com/CarmineD8/aruco_ros/tree/main/aruco_ros) and copy the fodler __models__ to the ~/.gazebo folder.

-To launch the solution, please source your workspace and run the following command:
+To launch the solution, please source your workspace and run the following command in different terminals:

+`roslaunch assignment2 assignment.launch`

+The first one launches the gazebo simulation, and the second launches the main scripts.

 `roslaunch assignment2 main.launch random:=false view_smach_gui:=false`